CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/Business_Application.md

 optimize profits in New York?
 How many cell phone towers needs to be built in Africa in order to provide maximum coverage while minimizing costs?
 How to organize seats on a plane to ensure social distancing during the COVID-19 pandemic?

-That kind of problems are proven to be "NP-hard", which means our computers have a hard time in solving them!
+That kind of problems are proven to be "[NP-hard](https://en.wikipedia.org/wiki/NP-hardness)", and our computers have a hard time in solving them!

 However, recent discoveries revealed that quantum computers are much more efficient in tackling those challenges, even compared to the best ever built super-computer.